An introduction to building a smart laboratory 2020

-For any laboratory, a cost/benefit analysis needs to consider the functionality already provided by legacy applications – as well as business justifications.
-This guide will help you understand what informatics processes are needed in laboratories, and why the laboratory should not merely be seen as a necessary cost centre.
+For any lab a cost/benefit analysis needs to consider the functionality already provided by legacy applications – as well as business justifications.
+We aim to help you understand what informatics processes are needed in laboratories, and why the laboratory should not merely be seen as a necessary cost centre.

 Many laboratory operations are still predominantly paper-based.
 Even with the enormous potential to reduce data integrity for compliance, to make global efficiency gains in manufacturing and to increase knowledge sharing, the barriers to implementing successful electronic integrated processes often remain a bridge too far.